zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 ![with feedback](media/haptic_feedback_1.png)

-In the case of without haptic feedback, because there is no feedback, the operator can close the Tele-tweezer as it wish (shown as in the Figure (a)) even if the micro-gripper touches the object and can exercices eccessive forces leading to a potential damage of the micro-gripper.
+(a) Without haptic feedback, the operator does not receive any information about the contact between the micro-gripper and the object.
+As a result, the tele-tweezer can continue to close even after the micro-gripper touches the object, which may lead to excessive gripping forces and potential damage to the micro-gripper.

-In the case of with haptic feedback, because there is feedback, the operator can not close the Tele-tweezer as it wish (shown as in the Figure (b)), the operator feels a contact forces when the midro-gripper touches the object.
+(b) With haptic feedback, the operator receives a force feedback when the micro-gripper contacts the object.
+This feedback prevents further closing of the tele-tweezer and allows the operator to perceive the contact event, improving manipulation safety and control.

 ### Demonstration video